deepgram-devs/game-twilio-deepgram-distributor/README.md

 The server we will be walking through is written in Rust, but understanding the core architecture of the system should allow you to build analogous servers in other languages.

-Here is a diagram of the system we will be building:
+Here is a diagram of the system we will be building (the parts which are greyed out will be added in "Part 2"!):

 <img src="./README_assets/part-1-diagram.png" alt="A diagram of the whole system." style="max-width: 1339px;display: block;margin-left: auto;margin-right: auto;">